kern/filepizza/README.md

     $ npm install
     $ npm start

+FilePizza is an isomorphic React application which uses the Flux application architecture.
+ES6 features are used liberally and compiled using Babel.
+Views are rendered on the server, store data is serialized and sent to the client, which then picks up where the server left off.

+Both client and server JavaScript files can be found in `lib/`. `lib/server.js` and `lib/client.js` are the server and client entrypoints, respectively. `lib/components/`, `lib/stores/`, and `lib/actions/` contain the corresponding Flux modules, implemented using [alt](https://github.com/goatslacker/alt). `lib/routes.js` serves as the isomorphic routes file using [react-router](https://github.com/rackt/react-router).

+Stylesheets are automatically compiled using Stylus and are available at `/css`.
+Client-side JavaScript is compiled using Browserify and is available at `/js`.

+## FAQ

+**Where are my files sent?** Your files never touch our server.
+Instead, they are sent directly from the uploader's browser to the downloader's browser using WebRTC.
+This requires that the uploader leave their browser window open until the transfer is complete.

+**Can multiple people download my file at once?** Yes!
+Just send them your tempalink.

+**How big can my files be?** Chrome has issues supporting files >500 MB.
+Firefox does not have any issues with large files, however.

+**What happens when I close my browser?** The tempalink is invalidated, and all downloads in progress will fail.
+All completed transfers will be unaffected.

+**Are my files encrypted?** Yes, all WebRTC communications are automatically encrypted using public-key cryptography.

+**My files are sending slowly!** Transfer speed is dependent on your network connection.

 ## Troubleshooting

 If you receive a `Error: EMFILE, too many open files` error when running `npm